 Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
 The Athens Police Department has conducted several anti-prostitution operations, including reverse stings.
-In 2006 a street-level sting used two decoys and resulted in the arrest of 13 johns, and another reversal that year resulted in 7 arrested johns.
-Three areas of Athens police targeted during the investigation included U.S. 31, Washington Street and Hine Street.
+In 2006, a street-level sting used two decoys and resulted in the arrest of 13 sex buyers, and another reversal that year resulted in 7 arrested sex buyers.
+Three areas the Athens police targeted during the investigation included U.S. 31, Washington Street and Hine Street.
 The vehicles of arrestees were seized and a payment of $160 was required to recover them.
 Once convicted, the men were also required to pay a $500 fine plus court fees.
 The names and ages of the arrested sex buyers were released to news outlets.

 - “11 Charged in Prostitution Sting”, Athens News Courier, May 27 2006.